Choose leeks that are about an inch thick and have a long, white and pale green shaft.

 - 1/4 teaspoon Kosher salt

 - 1/4 teaspoon finely ground black pepper

-4 Make the vinaigrette by placing the oil, vinegar, mustard, salt, and pepper, in a jar and whisking until well emulsified.
+5 Make the vinaigrette: Place the olive oil, vinegar, mustard, salt, and pepper, in a jar and whisk until well emulsified.

 Alternative serving suggestion: cut the marinated leeks crosswise into 1-inch long segments and serve with strips of roasted red bell peppers that have been marinating in the same vinaigrette.